blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 #   - make sure that TOC names match the actual section names
 #     for hyperlinks within the post to work correctly.
 toc:
-  - name: The problem of classification with class-imbalances
+  - name: A closer look at the experiment
-  - name: Measuring invariance transfer
+  - name: How is this a meta-learning experiment?
   - name: Generative Invariance Transfer
-  - name: What does this have to do with meta-learning?
-  - name: How much meta-learning is in image-to-image translation?
+  - name: How much meta-learning is in MUNIT?
   - name: Conclusion
 ---